ryanjblack/resume/_posts/welcome.md

 Here is a brief overview of my skills and background.

-Be sure to check out my <a class="hover:underline text-blue-600" href="http://www.ryanjblack.io/posts/resume">resume</a> and <a class="hover:underline text-blue-600" href="http://www.ryanjblack.io/posts/about-me">work examples</a> pages for even more information.
+Be sure to check out my <a class="hover:underline" href="http://www.ryanjblack.io/posts/resume">resume</a> and <a class="hover:underline" href="http://www.ryanjblack.io/posts/about-me">work examples</a> pages for even more information.

 ## Digital Marketing